Create a second room

 run when the player chooses to “use” the exit - for example, saying a goodbye,

 or running a cutscene.
-Place a “change_scene” command as part of this event to
+Place a “change_scene” command as inside this event to

 move the character to the next room.